-11.01 The Company and the Union acknowledge their common concern for maintaining a safe and healthy working environment to prevent industrial injury and illness.
+and healthy working environment to prevent industrial injury and illness.
 In order to effect a thoroughly understood and accepted Health and Safety Program for employees at work, it is agreed that joint and cooperative methods shall be encouraged.

 To this end, Joint Occupational Health, Safety and Environment Committees (OHSEC) will be established.
-In addition, the President of the Local Union, the OHSEC Co-chair for the Union, the appropriate Departmental Safety Representative and/or Crew Safety Representative and, with the permission of Human Resources, a representative of the International Union shall have the right at any time to discuss matters dealing with health, safety and environmental conditions and shall have the right of access to the Company's operations to investigate such matters.
+In addition, the President of the Local Union, the OHSEC Co-chair for the Union, the appropriate Departmental Safety Representative and/or Crew Safety Representative and, with the permission of the General Manager or designate, a representative of the International Union shall have the right at any time to discuss matters dealing with health, safety and environmental conditions and shall have the right of access to the Company's operations to investigate such matters.
 Access for such investigations shall be arranged expeditiously if requested, and Company officials shall accompany the Union officials on such investigations.